 Are you dreading ‘the call’?
-In the first of this two-part blog, our early years expert and ‘Outstanding’ Childminder Rebecca Martland will allay your fears and dispel some of the myths that cause such apprehension when that phone rings.
+In the first of this two-part blog, our early years expert and ‘Outstanding’ Childminder, Rebecca Martland, will allay your fears and dispel some of the myths that cause such apprehension when that phone rings.
 Let’s have a look…

 After being halted in February 2020 due to the Coronavirus pandemic, full onsite Ofsted inspections resumed on 4th May 2021.